A Collaboration between Engineering Educators and

 This professional development opportunity covers pedagogically supported foundations for teaching engineering and technology-related techniques.
-These skills will help engineering and engineering technology educators with student retention and success, as well as increasing the workforce in STEM (science, technology, engineering, and mathematics) careers.
+These skills will help Science, Technology, Engineering, and Mathematics (STEM) educators with student retention and success and increase the workforce in STEM careers.

 - Principles of Effective Teaching and Learning